 The upper levels of El Castillo are covered in elaborate plaster friezes with depictions of various gods.

 Some of the friezes have eroded over time, others lie protected under replica friezes.

-Xunantunich isn’t the only Mayan archaeological site in San Ignacio, Belize – you can also visit Cahal Pech, which is a 20 minute walk from the centre of San Ignacio.
+Xunantunich isn’t the only Mayan archaeological site in San Ignacio – you can also visit Cahal Pech, which is a 20 minute walk from the centre of San Ignacio.

-However, it’s apparently not as impressive & the entrance fee is also double (BZ$20 / $10.00) so we were happy just visiting the one ruin.
+However, it’s apparently not as impressive & someone wrong told us that the entrance fee was double the price.

-Take any local bus in Belize heading west to Benque Viejo del Carmen – these run approximately every hour, on the half hour.
+Take any local bus in San Ignacio heading west to Benque Viejo del Carmen – these run approximately every hour, on the half hour.